H3AR7B3A7/EarlyAngularProjects/README.md

 When running **ng build --configuration=production** the CLI will replace the default environment file with the one for production.

 ## Dependency Injection
+In previous examples our data was tightly coupled to our component, meaning it was declared inside them.
+- In real world application our data is rarely static.
+- We only want our component to handle 'presenting' the data, and not be concerned on how to get the data.

+We can generate a **service** that we can use to inject our data in any class that needs it.
+>ng generate service cars/car